xalanq/cf-tool/README.md

 * Watch submissions' status dynamically.
 * List all problems' stats of a contest.
 * Fetch all problems' samples of a contest (parallel).
+* Fetch the latest or "Accepted" codes of a contest.
 * Generate a code from the specified template (including timestamp, author, etc.)
 * Test samples and feedback.
 * Use default web browser to open problems, the standing page.